Guanacaste Costa Rica

 Gulf of Papagayo

-The Guanacaste region region is also hone to the Gulf of Papagayo, which covers the northern coastlines.
+The Costa Rica Guanacaste region region is also hone to the Gulf of Papagayo, which covers the northern coastlines.
 The Gulf of Papagayo boasts some of the finest luxury resorts in Costa Rica.
 Here you can visit a wide variety of beaches from the party town of Playas del Coco to the serene waters of Playa Panama.
 Make sure to visit the mysterious Playa Ocotal.
 The white mists surrounding the beach are said to having healing properties.
 One beach you cannot miss when visiting the Gulf, is Playa Hermosa.
 Playa Hermosa is far more peaceful than its neighbor Playas del Coco and definitely lives up to its name ‘beautiful beach’.
 Playa Flamingo has the powdery white sand and piercing blue waters any tropical beach should have.
 A lot to choose from!

 Facts

-Due to its size and location, Guanacaste has tours available for everyone.
+Due to its size and location, Guanacaste in Costa Rica has tours available for everyone.
 ATV, canopy, mountain biking, canyoning and white water rafting are available for adrenaline seekers.
 Sport fishing is rampant throughout the province, with half and full-day tours.
 Those looking to relax can find hot springs, yoga resorts, sunset cruises and excellent bird watching tours.

 Guanacaste Weather

 From November to April you’ll find dry, tropical weather, perfect for beach hopping and hiking.
 Daily temperatures average around 70 degrees Fahrenheit.
 The rainy season, or “green season” is from May to November.
 During the rainy season you’ll likely experience short to medium showers during the afternoon.
 However don’t let the rain scare you away!
-The vegetation in Guanacaste blossoms during the wet months and the surrounding mountains come alive with color.
+The vegetation in Guanacaste in Costa Rica blossoms during the wet months and the surrounding mountains come alive with color.

 Guanacaste Nature